Lent 2020 – Day Fifteen – Luke 11 v 1 – 28

 We pray to God because he calls us to do so.
 We have a relationship with him and that relationship can only grow and develop if we talk and listen.
 A friendship would not get very far if we never met or never spoke when we were together.
 That is the way it is with our relationship with God we talk and we listen and in doing so we find that place where we can find peace.

-On Sunday we looked at the “Light of the World” painting by Holman Hunt.
-This is one of my favourite paintings but not for the reasons we thought about on Sunday.
-In my case it is the lack of a handle on the side of the door Jesus stands on that speaks deeply to me.
-Jesus is always there, knocking but it is you and me who have to open that door.
-Then the weeds which grow on the outide of the door will be broken down and we will know that our sins have been forgiven and we will walk alongside the light of the world.
+I often think of the painting “Light of the World” painting by Holman Hunt.
+This is one of my favourite paintings but not for the reasons we possibly might think.
+In my case, it is the lack of a handle on the side of the door Jesus stands on, that speaks deeply to me.
+Jesus is always there, knocking but it is you and I who have to open that door.
+Then the weeds which grow on the outside of the door will be broken down.
+Then we will know that our sins have been forgiven and we will walk alongside the light of the world.

 In our reading we see the other side of the door and it is us who knock.
 Asking Jesus to open the door for us.
-There is truth in that vision as well.
-What a wonderful day it was when the door was flung open or perhaps when we suddenly realised that the door was wide open and there was Jesus waiting to welcome us.
-Hallelujah!
+There is a deep truth in that vision as well.
+What a wonderful day it is when the door bursts open or perhaps when we suddenly realised that without us really noticing, the door is wide open and there stands Jesus, waiting to welcome us in.

 Contemplation Words